apaparini/PAPoliticization/README.md

 - *Do-file_polarization_PApoliticization* contains the commented stata script

-- *Polarization&PAPoliticization* is the table contanining the final results of the alternative specifications of the FE models.

 - *admin_traditions.dta* is a database containing the list of countries and administrative traditions codified in Cooper (2021)